 The reason for this is simple.
 As I’ve mentioned, gamers are pretty dedicated to their PCs and devote a lot of time to them.

-Unlike most users who mostly care about the functionality of their computer, gamers value a unique and convenient design.
+Unlike most users who care about their computer’s functionality, gamers value a unique and convenient design.

 So, PC brands have been competing for the most unique and impressive design choices for some time now.

-As a result, gaming laptops have distinct and appealing looks that are loved by many people, regardless of whether they are gamers or not.
+As a result, gaming laptops have distinct and appealing looks that many people love, regardless of whether they are gamers or not.

 Probably the most characteristic thing about gaming laptops is the LED lights.